Takhmina Ikromova

 Takhmina Ikromova (born 6 August 2004) is an Uzbekistani rhythmic gymnast.
-She is the 2022 Asian Games all-around and team gold medalist, and a three-time (2022, 2023, 2025) Asian all-around champion.
+She is the 2022 Asian Games all-around and team gold medalist, a four-time (2022, 2023, 2025, 2026) Asian all-around champion and the 2025 World University Games all-around silver medalist.

 She competed at the 2024 Summer Olympics in the rhythmic individual all-around, where she came in 14th place at the qualifications.
-She is also the 2025 World University Games all-around silver medalist.

 Career

 Ikromova began rhythmic gymnastics when she was five after being brought to the gym by her mother.
 She won several international competitions for young gymnasts.

 Junior

-She represented Uzbekistan at the 2019 Junior World Championships in Moscow, Russia and finished in 11th place in the Team competition.
-Individually, she placed 10th in both the rope and ribbon qualifications.
+She was part of the junior national team that competed at the 2019 Asian Junior Championships in Pattaya, Thailand.
+They won the silver medal in the team competition, and Ikromova won the gold medal in the ribbon final.
+She also represented Uzbekistan at the 2019 Junior World Championships in Moscow, Russia and finished in 11th place in the team competition.
+Individually, she placed 10th in both the rope and ribbon in the qualification round.

 Senior

 2021

 At the 2021 Asian Rhythmic Gymnastics Championships held in Tashkent, Uzbekistan, she won the silver medals in the all-around, clubs and ribbon finals and a gold medal in the hoop final.
 At the 2021 World Championships in Kitakyushu, Japan she placed 29th in the all-around qualification.